gjcarneiro/yacron/README.rst

 Features
 --------

-* "Crontab" is in YAML format
+* "Crontab" is in YAML format;
-* Builtin sending of Sentry and Mail outputs when cron jobs fail
+* Builtin sending of Sentry and Mail outputs when cron jobs fail;
-* Flexible configuration: you decide how to determine if a cron job fails or not
+* Flexible configuration: you decide how to determine if a cron job fails or not;
 * Designed for running in Docker, Kubernetes, or 12 factor environments:

-  * Runs in the foreground
+  * Runs in the foreground;
-  * Logs everything to stdout/stderr
+  * Logs everything to stdout/stderr [1]_;

-* Option to automatically retry failing cron jobs, with exponential backoff
+* Option to automatically retry failing cron jobs, with exponential backoff.

+..
+[1] Whereas vixie cron only logs to syslog, requiring a syslog daemon to be running in the background or else you don't get logs!

 Usage
 -----